khusan2006/Coindom/README.md

 <h2>Description</h2>

-<p><b>Coindom</b> is a website that allows users to search for information about various cryptocurrencies in real-time.
-The website is designed to provide users with accurate and up-to-date information about the price, market cap, trading volume, and other key metrics of cryptocurrencies. <br/>

-The website is connected to Coinranking api, which is a popular source of data for cryptocurrency information.
-Coinranking provides data on thousands of cryptocurrencies, including their current price, historical price data, trading volume, market cap, and other important metrics.
-By using this API, the website can provide users with real-time information about the latest cryptocurrency prices and market trends.
+<p>Welcome to the <b>FAST REACT PIZZA CO.</b> website repository!
+This is a web application that allows users to conveniently order their favorite pizzas online.
+Whether you're a pizza enthusiast or just craving a delicious slice, our website provides a seamless and user-friendly experience for placing your pizza orders.
 </p>

-👉 Live Demo: <a href='https://khusan-coindom.netlify.app'>Coindom Demo</a>
+👉 Live Demo: <a href='https://khusan-coindom.netlify.app'>FAST REACT PIZZA CO.
+Demo</a>

 <h3>Techonlogies used</h3>

 » React JS <br>
 » CSS <br>
 » React-router-dom <br>
-» tabler-icons <br>
-» React Spinners <br>
-» Coinranking API <br>
+» Redux <br>

 <br>

 <h2>What I have learnt</h2>
 <br>
-»  how to make text color linear gradient<br>
+» How to use react-router-dom to fetch data or mutate data<br>
+» How to use thunks in redux<br>
-» how to implement pagination<br>
+» How to use caseReducer in redux<br>

 <h2>What was challenging</h2>
 <br>
-»  implementing pagination<br>
+»  implementing data fetching with react-router-dom<br>